-Researchers from the European Space Agency and the Mars Express project announced in February 2019 that they have evidence water once flowed in craters around Mars' northern hemisphere, and — even more shocking — that there is a system of ancient interconnected lakes underground.
+Earlier in 2019, researchers from the European Space Agency (ESA) and the Mars Express project announced they had not only found historical evidence of water flowing in craters around Mars' northern hemisphere, but also that a system of ancient, interconnected lakes lurks underground.

-The team studied 24 craters that have floors about 4,000 meters below martian "sea level."
-The floors have features that show water once flowed through them — channels on the crater walls, valleys, deltas and ridged terraces that could all have only been formed by the presence of water.
-They noted that these findings line up with the previous discovery of a martian ocean that once existed.
+The team studied 24 craters with floors about 4 kilometers (2.5 miles) below Martian "sea level."
+The floors have features indicating water once flowed through them, including channels on the crater walls, valleys, deltas and ridged terraces, all of which could have only been formed by the presence of water.
+These findings line up with the previous discovery of an ancient Martian ocean, they added.

 "Findings like this are hugely important; they help us to identify the regions of Mars that are the most promising for finding signs of past life," said Dmitri Titov, ESA’s Mars Express project scientist.

-One potential area that researchers believe may have evidence of life is the southern polar ice cap.
+One area researchers think might hold evidence of life is the southern ice cap.

-The Italian Space Agency announced in July 2018 the discovery of liquid water underneath the southern polar ice cap.
-Using the Mars Advanced Radar for Subsurface and Ionosphere Sounding instrument (MARSIS) aboard the European Space Agency's Mars Express spacecraft, radar detected a subglacial lake roughly 12.5 miles wide and a mile below the surface.
+In 2018, the Italian Space Agency announced evidence of liquid water underneath Mars' southern polar ice cap.
+Using the Mars Advanced Radar for Subsurface and Ionosphere Sounding instrument (MARSIS) aboard the ESA's Mars Express spacecraft, radar detected a subglacial lake roughly 20 km (12.5 miles) wide and 1.6 km (1 mile) below the surface.

 MARSIS used 29 radar profiles to send radio pulses to measure the planet's surface reflection from May 2012 to December 2015.
 The pulses detected brightness under the ice caps, and researchers were able to determine the presence of water.
-They said other theories for the brightness such as a carbon dioxide ice layer above or below the ice cap or a very low temperature water ice aren't possible because they wouldn't cause such a strong reflection as liquid water would.
+They said other theories for the brightness — such as a carbon dioxide ice layer above or below the ice cap, or water ice with a very low temperature — aren't possible because they wouldn't cause a reflection as strong as liquid water would.

 "We don't see the same reflector with SHARAD [Shallow Radar sounder onboard the Mars Reconnaissance Orbiter], not even when we recently summed together [thousands] of observations to create CATSCAN-like 3-D views of both polar caps," Nathaniel Putzig, Mars Reconnaissance Orbiter SHARAD deputy team leader and senior scientist at the Planetary Science Institute, told CNN.
 "We're hoping to carry out that same imaging process with the MARSIS data next.
 I'm excited to see how the 3-D imaging will clarify the view of this detection and whether we will find similar ones elsewhere beneath the polar caps."

-The news was based on research published in Nature Geoscience, which shows how scientists were able to study the RSLs on the planet's surface.
-Scientists had previously observed these streaks in photos, but because the streaks are only about 5 meters across, researchers could not get a good enough look to determine what was causing them.
-However, recently scientists found a way to analyze data from the Mars Reconnaissance Orbiter by extracting data from the pictures on a per pixel level.
-This allows scientists to study smaller details on the Red Planet's surface, and those details provided the new information.
+The news was based on research published in Nature Geoscience, which showed how scientists were able to study RSL on the planet's surface.
+These streaks had been previously seen in photos, but because the streaks are only about 5 meters (16 feet) across, researchers couldn't get a good enough look to determine what was causing them.
+Eventually, however, they found a way to analyze data from the Mars Reconnaissance Orbiter by extracting data from the pictures on a per pixel level.
+This let scientists study smaller details on the red planet's surface, and those details provided the new information.